-Here's something most YouTubers don't realize: about 80% of people on mobile scroll with the sound off.
+Here's something most YouTubers underestimate: a large share of mobile and social video is watched with the sound off.
 If your video doesn't have subtitles, those viewers are gone.
 They'll scroll right past.

-But subtitles aren't just about catching mobile viewers.
-They improve comprehension for non-native speakers, make your content accessible to deaf and hard-of-hearing viewers, and - this is the part that should get your attention - they directly help your YouTube SEO.
+But subtitles aren't just about catching muted viewers.
+They improve comprehension for non-native speakers, make your content accessible to deaf and hard-of-hearing viewers, and, this is the part that should get your attention, they directly help your YouTube SEO.

 YouTube's algorithm can read your subtitles.
 When you add proper captions, YouTube better understands what your video is about.
 This helps it show up in search results and recommended feeds.
 It's one of the most underused SEO tactics on the platform.